LeeHien999/Shop-laptop/README.md

-# ShopLapTop Project
+# ShopLapTopProject

-ShopLapTop Project là một ứng dụng web được xây dựng bằng PHP Laravel framework.
-Nó cho phép người dùng tạo, chỉnh sửa và xóa các bài viết trên một web site bán hàng.
+ShopLapTop Project is a web application built using the PHP Laravel framework.
+It allows users to create, edit and delete articles on a sales website.

-## Cài đặt
+## Setting
-Để cài đặt và chạy ShopLapTop Project, bạn cần có các yêu cầu sau:
+To install and run ShopLapTop Project, you need the following requirements:

 - ```PHP >= 7.3```